Security

 Montgomery ladder

 The C extension implements the Montgomery ladder with a branchless conditional swap (cswap) using bitwise masking — no branch on the scalar bit.
+Both cswap and jp_add_internal are fully branchless: all input-dependent special cases (infinity checks, equal/negated point detection) are handled via mask-based uint256_select rather than conditional branches.
 This provides genuine constant-time scalar multiplication at the C level, with fixed 256 iterations regardless of scalar value.

 Pure-Ruby constant-time caveats